Christy Burke: Irish Republican Army involvement

 Burke sided with the Provisional Irish Republican Army in the 1970 split in Sinn Féin and the IRA.
-He served two prison sentences in Portlaoise Prison on IRA membership charges in the 1970s.
+He was first jailed in 1971, having been arrested at a training camp in Ranelagh on a charge of IRA membership.
+He served two prison sentences in Portlaoise Prison on IRA membership charges during the 1970s, having initially been held in Mountjoy Prison before his transfer.
+Burke has said that eighteen days after completing one such sentence, he was rearrested and charged with IRA membership and possession of firearms, though the firearms charge was subsequently dropped; he also received a six-month sentence for lowering an Irish tricolour during a Bloody Sunday commemoration event at the Garden of Remembrance.
 By his own account, Burke rejoined the IRA upon leaving prison.